richard-gm/richard-gm/README.md

 ### Hi there 👋
 <div align="left">
-I'm a computer science graduated who is passionate about writing code, solving problems and automating stuff.
+Data Enginner passionate about writing code, solving problems and automating stuff.

 Currently working at **Cisco** as a **Data Engineer/Analyst**.